hungrypc/notes/root/graphql/prisma.md

 ```
 Run 'npm run get-schema' and a file will be auto-generated in src/generated.

+Any changes made to the datamodel.graphql needs to be deployed to prisma via this command: prisma deploy

 ## Using Prisma Bindings
 The main prisma methods we'll be using are: